Dublin

 Application of the Dublin criteria

-In 2022, Sweden issued 2,072 and received 3,747 requests under the Dublin Regulation.
+In 2024, Sweden issued 1,539 and received 3,497 requests under the Dublin Regulation.
 Sweden interprets the Dublin Regulation rules rather strictly and respects the hierarchy established by the Regulation.
 The Swedish Aliens Act refers to the Dublin Regulation rules but not in detail since the Regulation has direct effect in Swedish law.

-In 2020, the Swedish government adopted two acts relevant to fingerprinting.
-The first act entered into force on 1 December 2020 and foresees that the Swedish Migration Agency, the Swedish Police and Sweden’s diplomatic missions abroad are allowed to process sensitive data under the Aliens Data Act (2016:27).[3]
+In 2020, the Swedish Government adopted two acts relevant to fingerprinting.
+The first act entered into force on 1 December 2020 and foresees that the Swedish Migration Agency, the Swedish Police and Sweden’s diplomatic missions abroad are allowed to process sensitive data under the Aliens Data Act (2016:27).[4]
 They are also authorised to test and develop the existing system of managing third-country nationals’ personal data.
-The second act entered into force on 28 December 2020 and amends the Aliens Act and the Act on the Schengen Information System (2000:344).[4]
+The second act entered into force on 28 December 2020 and amends the Aliens Act and the Act on the Schengen Information System (2000:344).[5]
 It foresees that third-country nationals will have to be fingerprinted and photographed at entry and exit for checks against the Schengen Information System (SIS).
-It also allows several authorities such as the Swedish Migration Agency, the Swedish Police, the Swedish Customs and the Coast Guards to take individuals’ photos and fingerprints for counter-checking against data in SIS.
+It also allows several authorities such as the Swedish Migration Agency, the Swedish Police, the Swedish Customs and the Coast Guards to take individuals’ photos and fingerprints for counterchecking against data in SIS.

 The dependent persons’ and discretionary clauses